tristanpemble/uuidz/README.md

 - **Zero dependencies**: Uses only Zig's standard library

 The design is heavily influenced by the Rust [uuid](https://github.com/uuid-rs/uuid) crate, with some Zig specific flavoring.

+## Documentation

+See the [API reference documentation](https://tristanpemble.github.io/uuidz/) on the GitHub pages.

 ## Installation